Tourism in China

 China ranked second in the world for travel and tourism's contribution to GDP in 2022 ($814.1 billion), and first in the world for travel and tourism's contribution to employment (66,086,000 jobs in 2014).
 Tourism, based on direct, indirect, and induced impact, accounted for 9.3 percent of China's GDP in 2013.
-In 2017, the total contributions of China's Travel and Tourism sector made up 11% of its GDP.
+In 2017, the total contributions of China's travel and tourism sector made up 11% of its GDP.
 In 2018, the domestic tourism sector contributed around US$1.47 trillion to the nation's GDP.

 Since 2012, tourists from China have been the world's top spender in international tourism, leading global outbound travel.
 In 2016, the country accounted for 21% of the world's international tourism spending, or $261 billion.
-(Note that the stats include journeys made to the special administrative regions of Hong Kong and Macau, as well as Taiwan; in 2017, these accounted for 69.5m of the so-called "overseas" journeys.)
+(The statistics include journeys made to the special administrative regions of Hong Kong and Macau, as well as Taiwan; in 2017, these accounted for 69.5m of the so-called "overseas" journeys.)
 As of 2018, only 7% of Chinese had a passport, so the "potential for further growth is staggering", according to a UK news report.

 History

-Between 1949 and 1974, the People's Republic was closed to all.
-In the late 1970s, when Deng Xiaoping decided to promote tourism vigorously as a means of earning foreign exchange, China started to develop its tourism industry.
-In 2018, the Chinese hotel industry had a large pipeline of 2,500 new hotel projects.
+The first Chinese-operated travel agency in China was founded by banker Chen Guangfu in 1923.
+Tourism began emerging as part of bourgeois lifestyle and was a nascent industry during China's nationalist era.

+After the People's Republic of China was founded in 1949, tourism was not a contributing sector of the company's economy due to the PRC's political system and the political and economic blocks imposed on China by Western countries.
+China's tourism bureau was a government agency which handled tourism matters viewed as important to China's foreign relations.
+The state-owned tourism company China International Travel Service (CITS) was established in 1954.
+"International" in this context referred to diplomacy.
+The PRC's earliest tourists came from the Soviet Union and other socialist countries.
+In 1958, the Secretary-General of the State Council was placed in charge of CITS and its branches were transferred to local governments.

+Organized around diplomatic and political purposes, tourism in China provided tours such as the production study tour (shengchan guanmo tuan) or the industry and commerce study tour (gongshang kaocha tuan).
+Premier Zhou Enlai stated that the purpose of tourism was "to xuanchuan ourselves, understand others, wield influence, and gain sympathy".
+Through CITS, China provided travel service to overseas Chinese visiting China and tourists who might spread a positive image of China to their home countries.

+In 1964, the Standing Committee of the National People's Congress approved the creation of the China Travel and Tourism Enterprise Administration (CTEA), which later became the China National Tourism Administration.